Things to see and do in the area – some websites to help you plan your stay:

 Many communes will hold their annual fetes during the summer season and tourists are more than welcome to join in with the festivities.

-So whether you want to simply relax and take in the sunshine by the pool or spend days exploring the area this is an ideal spot to visit.
+So whether you want to simply relax and take in the sunshine or spend days exploring the area this is an ideal spot to visit.

 A guide book for the Quercy region is available for guest use and gives an in depth insight to the history of the area and places to visit.

 Laborde Neuve is also in close proximity to the Coteaux de Quercy appellation which offers red and rosé wines made predominantly from the Cabernet Franc grape.